ClementNerma/Rave/docs/books/concepts.md

 The number following the first letter of the type indicates how must bits it takes in memory.

 Raw integers are a suite of digits from `0` to `9`, optionally separated by underscores (_) which are separators and are ignored.
 Note that numbers cannot start or end with an underscore symbol.

+There is also the `usize` type, which is an unsigned integer with the same number of bytes as the processor the program is running on (32 or 64 bits).
+It guarantees to be able to handle any memory adress and index.

 There are two "default" types for integers: `int`, which is an alias for `i32`, and `uint`, which is an alias for `u32`.